JoeyShapiro/statCUE/README.md

 so windows only
 so i will use HLSL and Direct X

+i could add another in/out for the config, but i really dont need that but i dont feel like parsing c strings

 ## TODO
 - handle multiple devices
 - change color range to 0 - 1